Which Zero Trust strategies have you found the most success with?

 Also, we're trying to get rid of any inessential information that is sensitive or personally identifiable in that segment.
 Nowadays even somebody's name and address is classified as personal information, so it's been challenging.
 But why do you need to have anyone’s social security number?
 Why do you need to have their bank account information?
 If you ever do need it, direct them to a certain site and obtain the information that way.
 Don't store it.
 So our zero trust approach is about risk management at the application level, at the data element level, and then securing applications based on the business risk they pose.

-Managing Partner in Services (non-Government), 11 - 50 employees
+Managing Partner in Services (non-Government)4 years ago

 Content you might like